-This article would give you an overview of the opportunities and challenges faced by the industry as well as how to digital market your service to millions of Chinese who are looking for a trustful place to send off their retired parents.
+This article is going to give you an overview of the opportunities and challenges faced by the industry as well as how digital marketing can sell your service to millions of Chinese who are looking for a trustful place to send off their retired parents.

 An aging population

 - China faces severe problems in terms of its growing aging population.
-By last year, China’s so called baby-boomers – those older than 65 – had grown to 222 million or 16.7 percent of the population.
+By last year, China’s so-called baby-boomers – those older than 60 – had grown to 254 million or 18 percent of the population.

-- In Beijing alone, one of the richest yet rapidly ageing regions in the country, some 3.5 million people, or 16 percent of the population were over the age of 60 in 2016
+- In Beijing alone, one of the richest yet rapidly aging regions in the country, some 3.71 million people, or 17.2 percent of the population was over the age of 60 at the end of 2019.

 - The number of Chinese over the age of 60 is expected to rise to one in three or more than 487m in 2050.

-- The country is also estimated to have 42m disabled elderly people by 2020, with that number set to double by 2050.
+- The country also had 42,7 million disabled elderly people in 2019, a number set to double by 2050.

 Huge potential for retirement facilities